MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/responding-to-a-compromised-email-account.md

 > [!VIDEO https://videoplayercdn.osi.office.net/hub/?csid=ux-cms-en-us-msoffice&uuid=RE2jvOb&AutoPlayVideo=false]

-### Reset the user's password
+### Step 1 Reset the user's password
 > [!WARNING]
 > Do not send the new password to the intended user through email as the attacker still has access to the mailbox at this point.

 1. Follow the Reset an Office 365 business password for someone else procedures in [Admins: Reset Office 365 business passwords](https://support.office.com/en-us/article/admins-reset-office-365-business-passwords-7a5d073b-7fae-4aa5-8f96-9ecd041aba9c)

-### Optional: Block the user account from signing-in
-> [!IMPORTANT]
-> You can block the suspected compromised account from signing-in until you believe it is safe to re-enable access.

-1. Follow the procedures in [Block a former employee's access to Office 365 data.](https://support.office.com/en-us/article/remove-a-former-employee-from-office-365-44d96212-4d90-4027-9aa9-a95eddb367d1#bkmk_block)

-### Remove suspicious email forwarding addresses
+### Step 2 Remove suspicious email forwarding addresses
 1. Open the **Office 365 Admin Center > Active Users**.
 2. Find the user account in question and expand **Mail Settings**.
 3. For **Email forwarding**, click **Edit**.
 4. Remove any suspicious forwarding addresses.

-### Disable any suspicious inbox rules
+### Step 3 Disable any suspicious inbox rules
 1. Sign in to the user's mailbox using Outlook Web App (OWA).
 2. Click on the gear icon and click **Mail**.
 3. Click **Inbox and sweep rules** and review the rules.
 4. Disable or delete suspicious rules.

+### Step 4 Unblock the user from sending mail
+If the suspected compromised mailbox was used illicitly to send spam email, it is likely that the mailbox has been blocked from sending mail.
+1. To unblock a mailbox from sending mail, follow the procedures in [Removing a user, domain, or IP Address from a block list after sending spam email](https://docs.microsoft.com/Office365/SecurityCompliance/removing-a-user-domain-or-ip-address-from-a-block-list-after-sending-spam-email ).

+### Step 5 Optional: Block the user account from signing-in
+> [!IMPORTANT]
+> You can block the suspected compromised account from signing-in until you believe it is safe to re-enable access.

+1. Follow the procedures in [Block a former employee's access to Office 365 data.](https://support.office.com/en-us/article/remove-a-former-employee-from-office-365-44d96212-4d90-4027-9aa9-a95eddb367d1#bkmk_block)

-### Optional: Remove the suspected compromised account from all administrative role groups
+### Step 6 Optional: Remove the suspected compromised account from all administrative role groups
 > [!NOTE]
 > Administrative role group membership can be restored after the account has been secured.